 It’s no secret that success, and happiness for that matter, are closely tied to having a positive attitude.
 Unlike the chicken and egg debate (which comes first?) a healthy and positive attitude will always precede, both happiness and success.
 Establishing and maintaining a positive attitude is challenging because let’s face it, it’s easier to let circumstances and fate dictate how we react and allow those things to influence our attitude, and now more than ever there is an onslaught of negative events and circumstances attacking our mental wellbeing.
 However, by taking control of how we respond to circumstances and events, and by taking a few proactive measures we can protect our attitudes.
 Over the past few months like many of you, my attitude has been shaken and challenged.
-Here are five simple things I have done to not only protect my attitude but shape in a positive manner.
+Here are four simple things I have done to not only protect my attitude but shape in a positive manner.

 1. Be grateful